 For faster drying, trim and size the burls

 To speed up drying, cut the burls that you plan to use in the near term into rounds and blocks for turning or boards and veneers for other woodworking purposes.
 If you're not in a hurry to use the burls, leave them whole for storage.
-Allowing them to dry slowly can produce spalting and color change that adds additional character, as you can see right.
+Allowing them to dry slowly can produce spalting and color change that adds additional character, as you can see below.

 When cutting burls into boards, cut the boards 25 percent thicker than you'll need to allow for distortion during drying.
 Also, be aware that your cutting direction can make a difference in the figure's appearance, depending on the burl's grain pattern.
 Burls typically have either an eye figure or random, swirling grain.
 If you're cutting a burl with eye figure, the board will exhibit either eyes or radiant lines depending on the way you slice it, as shown on the drawing below.